karanpratapsingh/learn-go/README.md

 Great!
 But this is just the tip of the iceberg...so make sure to check out the go doc for `fmt` package.

-For those who are coming from C/C++ background, this should feel natural, but if you're coming from, let's say Python or JavaScript, this might be a little strange at first.
-But it is very powerful and you'll see this functionality used quite extensively.
+It is very powerful and you'll see this functionality used quite extensively.

 # Flow Control